elixirschool/elixirschool/lessons/basics/testing.md

 ## capture_io and capture_log

-Capturing an application's output is possible with `ExUnit.captureIO` without changing the original application.
+Capturing an application's output is possible with `ExUnit.CaptureIO` without changing the original application.
 Simply pass the function generating the output in:

 ```elixir
 defmodule OutputTest do